Exclusive: U.S. tells European companies they face sanctions risk on Nord Stream 2 pipeline

-WASHINGTON (Reuters) - The U.S. State Department this month told European companies which it suspects are helping to build Russia’s Nord Stream 2 gas pipeline that they face the risk of sanctions as the outgoing Trump administration prepares a final round of punitive measures against the project, two sources said on Tuesday.
+WASHINGTON (Reuters) - The U.S. State Department this month told European companies which it suspects are helping to build Russia’s Nord Stream 2 gas pipeline that they face a risk of sanctions, a spokesperson confirmed on Wednesday, as the outgoing Trump administration prepares a final round of punitive measures against the project.

+The State Department reached out to companies after Jan.
+1, alerting them to the new sanctions risk after the Senate overrode a Trump veto of a massive defense bill that contained punitive measures on the pipeline, the spokesperson said.

-“We are trying to inform companies of the risk and urge them to pull out before it’s too late,” a U.S. government source said on condition of anonymity.
+Reuters reported late on Tuesday that the department had contacted the companies.
+“We are trying to inform companies of the risk and urge them to pull out before it’s too late,” a U.S. government source said.

 The U.S. source said the State Department is expected to issue a report by Thursday or Friday on companies it believes are helping the Russia-to-Germany pipeline.
-Companies that could be in the report include ones providing insurance, helping to lay the undersea pipeline, or verify the project’s construction equipment, the source said.
+Companies that could be in the report include ones providing insurance, helping to lay the undersea pipeline, or verify the project’s construction equipment.

-The companies could be at risk of U.S. sanctions under existing law if they do not stop work.

 Zurich Insurance Group could be listed in the report, the source said.
 Zurich said it is “committed to fully comply with any applicable sanctions regulations.”